Reviews by Cerfeuil

 "Trees that extend far up into the clouds, left to grow for centuries, their shadows so long they cross state lines on a sunny day."

-I also have to mention the full-color backgrounds, which were all drawn by the author and look amazing.
-(Okay, there's one specific background, the fiery one in the ending of Act 2, that clashed with the text and made it hard to read.
+Also, the full-color backgrounds were all drawn by the author and look amazing.
+(Fine, one specific background, the fiery one in the ending of Act 2, clashed with the text and made it hard to read.
 Maybe a partially-transparent black box beneath the text would help with that?
-But besides that, they're very cool and it's impressive that they were hand-made.)
-The backgrounds are combined with sound effects for each passage, and really contributed to immersion.
+But besides that, they're great and it's impressive that they were hand-made.)
+The backgrounds are combined with sound effects for each passage, and really contribute to immersion.
 Stuff like this feels highly cinematic, bringing IF a few steps closer to a full-color film, and I'm all here for it.

 Playtime: ~80 minutes